ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 # SATP Session Resumption

 {: #satp-session-resume-section}
-This section answers the question how can a backup gateway build trust with the counter party gateway to resume the execution of the protocol, in the presence of errors and crashes?
+This section answers the question of how can a backup gateway build trust with the counterparty gateway to resume the execution of the protocol, in the presence of errors and crashes?

-Gateways may enter faulty state at any time while execution the protocol.
+Gateways may enter a faulty state at any time while executing the protocol.
-The faulty state can manifest itself by incorrect behavior, leading to gateways emitting alerts and errors.
+The faulty state can manifest itself in incorrect behavior, leading to gateways emitting alerts and errors.

 In some instances, gateways may crash.